AustinS86/REACT-Portfolio/README.md

 ## Questions

-If you have any questions please contact us:
+If you have any questions please contact me:

 GitHub: